Thearyim/Haiku-Checker/README.md

-## Triangle Tracker with webpack, Karma and Jasmine
+## Haiku-Checker with webpack, Karma and Jasmine

 This is a basic demonstration project that uses Karma and Jasmine with webpack.
 Note that testing and source code does not include edge cases.
 Here are some sample edge cases: